 - Uphold the claim and refer to the Chair of the Academic Appeals and Misconduct Committee.
 The Chair may substitute a decision on behalf of the University.

 Completion of Procedures

-As required by the Office of the Independent Adjudicator (OIA), if we are unable to resolve the case to the student's satisfaction, and there are no further steps available to the student, we will issue a formal "Completion of Procedures" letter within 28 days of the outcome being determined.
+As required by the Office of the Independent Adjudicator (OIA), if the University is unable to resolve the case to the student's satisfaction, and there are no further steps available to the student, they will be issued with a formal "Completion of Procedures" letter within 28 days of the outcome being determined.
 This provides formal confirmation that the student has exhausted the internal procedure and is required for their case to be considered by the OIA.

 Office of the Independent Adjudicator